spirosoik/AndroidArchitecturePadawans/README.md

 to presentation layer business objects (Entities in this case).

-**Important note:** You must not send back to the presentation layer the Data Object (DTO of retrofit) because you need to have a business object with business rules (Domain layer in MVP architecture), that's why we need DataMappers which will convert the DTO to BO.
+**Important note:** You must not send back to the presentation layer the Data Object (DTO of retrofit) because you need to have a business object with business rules (Domain layer in Clean architecture), that's why we need DataMappers which will convert the DTO to BO.

 ## Tools